Clan Apis

-Clan Apis is a graphic novel created by then Assistant Professor (now Full Professor) of Biology at Juniata College, Jay Hosler.
+Clan Apis, also known as The Way of the Hive: A Honey Bee's Story, is a graphic novel created by then Assistant Professor (now Full Professor) of Biology at Juniata College, Jay Hosler.
 It was originally published by Active Synapse in 1998 as five comic books, and as a single graphic novel in 2000.
 The novel follows the life story of a honey bee named Nyuki learning about her purpose in the vast world of insects.